ciferkey/ciferkey.github.com/_posts/2020-6-13-labeling-web-page-categories-with-mechanical-turk.md

 layout: single
 classes: wide
 title: "Labeling Web Page Category with Mechanical Turk"
-description: "Setting up a project on Mechanical Turk to label categories of web pages.
+description: "Setting up a project on Mechanical Turk to label categories of web pages."
 categories:
   - Projects
 ---

 # Why use Mechanical Turk?
 I wanted to experiment with classifying whether a web page is an article or not.
 The categories I want to label are: